 That's why I was surprised when Michele asked me several weeks ago if I would like to author a guest post for her blog, Michele Young-Stone, Novelist.
-Now normally in the course of life I'm not asked to do much more than shut up and stand in the corner, so Michele's request caught me quite off guard.
-True, I wasn't the only person Michele asked to do a guest post, but I was one closest to the top of the list alphabetically and I shot back my acceptance before the more distinguished guy named "Bluch" could even answer the phone.
+Normally in the course of life I'm not asked to do much more than shut up and stand in the corner, so Michele's request caught me quite off guard.

-So I felt myself to be indeed humbled and honored by her request.
+But I was indeed humbled and honored by it.
 Although now that I think about it, does it really make sense to be both humbled and honored?
-Aren't they opposites?
-Anyway, I set about coming up with a topic for the post that would provide Michele's readers with insight, erudition, and a wee touch of wit, hoping that O for three wouldn't be bad.

 And thank you again for this opportunity, Michele.
 I am humbled.
 And honored.